idontwantausernameplease/blurg/contents/urban-sprawl.md

   **Won't we keep expanding onto agricultural land?** For this, I will cite Brueckner ([2000](https://ideas.repec.org/a/sae/inrsre/v23y2000i2p160-171.html)): "Concerns about loss of “scarce” farmland are also misplaced.
 Because the value of farm output is fully reflected in the amount that agricultural users are willing to pay for the land, a successful bid by developers means that society values the houses and other structures built on the land more than the farm output that is forgone.
 If farmland became truly scarce and in need of preservation, its selling price would be high, making the land resistant to urban encroachment.
 With only a tiny fraction of the U.S. land area occupied by cities, farmland scarcity is not a problem currently, nor is it likely to become a problem in the future."

   **Won't we keep expanding onto nature?** For now, this is mostly a democratic process of nature reservation.
 This part is a much less developed field in economics, but there are fields of nature ressource economics, environmental economics, and climate change economics.
 These fields develop models to help determine the value of nature and it's worth to us.
 This can help us create the right balance of nature reservation and development.
-Since I myself believe that nature is essential to human survival in the long run, I think these models will become an essential part of international politics and spatial policy making.
+Nature is essential to human survival in the long run, so I think these models will become an essential part of international politics and spatial policy making.
 Eventually, we could be able to put a value to nature, which can help us decide where to build and keep a reasonable balance.
 One must also recognise that sometimes building on nature *is* the more sustainable choice, since building on another plot of land further away would lead to citizens living with less sustainable behaviour such as driving a car for more kilometers.
 </details>

 A good way to explain how cities expand is through the monocentric city model.
 All you need to know is that it's an economic model that crudely models citizen behaviour in a market of housing around a city centre that everyone commutes to, but I will add more details below for the fellow nerds.